CFI-Electronics-Club/TinkerCAD_Arduino/README.md

 The above ones could have been an easier one, then continue trying this thing were you kind a get started with sensors, photo resistors are the simplest form of variable resistance that works based on the brightness of the light.
 Complete Problem statement [here]()

 ### 5. Control a servo using Potentiometer
+Bored of working only with LED's, here you take your next step and start working with servo motors and control them using the readings of the Potentiometer.
+Complete details [here](https://github.com/CFI-Electronics-Club/TinkerCAD_Arduino/blob/main/Problem%20Statement%206.md)